C.A.S.H. (album): Release and promotion

-Apply Pressure Mixtapes
+Apply Pressure mixtapes

-In 2009-2010 Cassidy released his mixtape series "Apply Pressure" which was hosted by his CEO Carmelo Anthony.
+In 2009–2010 Cassidy released his mixtape series "Apply Pressure" which was hosted by his CEO Carmelo Anthony.
 Although the actual album was released November the mixtapes were released in late 2009 and early 2010.

 Face 2 Face EP

-On August 24, 2010 Cassidy released his first Ep to promote the album Face 2 Face EP containing his promo single "Face 2 Face".
+On August 24, 2010, Cassidy released his first EP titled Face 2 Face, to promote the album.
+It contains his promo single "Face 2 Face".